-There is a statutory entry fee of £58 per entry which must be paid by both affiliated and unaffiliated participants.
+There is a statutory entry fee of approximately £58 per entry (price may increase each year) which must be paid by both affiliated and unaffiliated participants.

 If you opt to enter via the general ballot, your entry fee will be charged once you have been notified that your application has been successful.

 If your chosen method of entry is via a charity place, then your entry fee will be paid to your supporting charity.
 During the process of gaining a charity place for the Great North Run, you and the charity will agree a minimum pledge which you will aim to meet in return for your slot in the race.

 For those who are running the Great North Run competitively, there are elite start placements available for people who meet a certain race criteria, however, the elite fields are restricted so it is advised to apply early to increase your chances of gaining one.

 If you would like to apply for an elite start, the Great Run website informs aspiring runners to get in touch with Andy Nixon with personal details and information on qualifying performances.